jrpool/docsearch/README.md

 TEMP_UID_MAX='«3»'
 ```

-2. Feel free to add and remove directories and files inside `public/docs`.
-That directory is the root of your repository.
+2. The `public/docs` directory is the root of your repository.
+Populate it with directories and files as needed.

 3. To customize your list of user categories and the directories that users in those categories have permission to see, add files to, or delete, edit the files `seedcat.sql` and `seeddir.sql` in the `src/db/config` directory.